MatthewJung14/SocietyOfPCBuildingWebApp/Sprint1/Sprint1.md

 **Which ones didn't and why?**
-We did not complete the issue of connecting Angular with Go-lang as it was not necessary at the moment for sprint one with the usage of postman or a command line being available.
+We did not complete the issue of connecting Angular with Go-lang as we underestimated the challenge of creating functioning APIs and did not have enough time to dedicate to getting both ends to communicate.
+We had to settle for testing our APIs with Postman for the time being.